hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 bill@broscience:/opt$ ls
 renew_cert.sh
 ```
-I am going to run [pspy](https://github.com/DominicBreuker/pspy), a tool for process dumping, and see that this script is ran by root every 2 minutes.
+I will use [pspy](https://github.com/DominicBreuker/pspy), a tool for process dumping, and see that this script is run by root every 2 minutes.
 ```bash
 2023/04/05 09:40:01 CMD: UID=0     PID=6861   | timeout 10 /bin/bash -c /opt/renew_cert.sh /home/bill/Certs/broscience.crt
 ```